voliva/safe-decimal/article.md

  BigDecimal: 2191.66813390784270437847386791744251604426416... // 29.960 more decimals
 ```

 This shows the trade-off for SafeDecimal: It doesn't have arbitrary precision.
-In this example it has lost at the 11th decimal.
+In this example it has a precision error at the 11th decimal.

-And lastly addition shows only small advantage
+And lastly addition shows only a small advantage:

 ```rs
 let mut value = 0.1;